 “She did?
 Oh, Princess!”
 The professor beamed with pride.
 “No one’s ever fired the Super Heart Beam twice in one day!”

 “Team Zephyr rescued my left half.
-The last frames that I have show them accelerating above light-speed with tentacles in slow pursuit.”
+The last frames show them accelerating above light-speed with tentacles in slow pursuit.”

 “They escaped with my confession.”
 Enormous weight lifted from her shoulders.
-“Everyone knows what happened, and Earth is surely safe with Bunjiro, Charlie, Daisuke, and Princess Lucia.
+“Everyone knows the Hurricane’s weakness to short-range communication.
+Earth is surely safe with Bunjiro, Charlie, Daisuke, and Princess Lucia.
 I would trust no one else.”

 “I’m glad you’re in good spirits, but my engines are offline.
 I doubt we can escape in this condition.”

 “Don’t worry.
 I’ve got a plan,” she whispered.
 “I told the planet I’m repairing you to use your circuits as a timeshare for its pilots’ consciousnesses.
-Our real plan is to immobilize the planet by transferring the whole thing into your memory-banks at once.
-I’m sure your spinal input port can handle the load.
+Really we’re going to immobilize the planet by transferring the whole thing into your memory-banks all at once.
+I’m sure your spinal-input-port can handle the load.
 Then we’ll escape to the moon without interference, and take our time separating the Hurricane’s pilots.”

 “I see.
 But still, my engines are offline.”